 I will collect your consent at your first appointment.

-We will also ask if you consent to us using your details to contact you and send you a news update or offer?
+I will also ask if you consent to us using your details to contact you and send you a news update or offer.

 Health Related Data

-Consultation Form – all clients/patients must complete a consultation form, so I have a full understanding of your medical and health history.
-This is needed for insurance reasons, but it is to check if it is safe to treat you.
+Consultation Form – all clients/patients must complete a consultation form so I have a full understanding of your medical and health history.
+This is needed for insurance reasons, but mainlyto check if it is safe to treat you.
 It also helps me understand what medical issues you have and how best I can treat you.

 Treatment will not go ahead unless I collect and store these details.